billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 ## Fix Probe ID

 This tool allows you to alter the stored serial number and part number of the selected probe.
-It is only used for faulty EEPROM chips.
+It is useful when a probe has a faulty EEPROM chip.
+The new values that you enter here will be used for this run.
+However, the values are not stored, so you will have to use the tool again for each run.

 --------